-Practicum Requirements
+Practicum Course Requirements

 PhD students are required to take three practicum courses.
-A practicum course is defined as a course that incorporates practice into its curriculum.
-Recommended courses for the fulfillment of this requirement include Drama in Education, Applied Theatre or Dramaturgy.
-In lieu of one of their three required practicum courses, students can instead participate in three approved production activities as dramaturgs, assistant directors, performers, designers or technicians.
-These production activities may be with UW's University Theatre or with another group.
-Production activities outside of University Theatre must be approved ahead of time by the student's advisor and the Program Director.
+A practicum course is defined as a course that substantively incorporates practice into its curriculum.
+Recommended courses for the fulfillment of this requirement include 3-credit courses in Playwriting in English; production courses in the Department of Theatre and Drama; performance courses in Art; Arts Institute guest residency courses; and foreign language department courses that include the production of a play.
+In lieu of one of their three required practicum courses, students can participate in three pre-approved production activities as playwrights, dramaturgs, assistant directors, performers, designers, technicians, etc..
+See the description of production activities, below, for more information.